Corporate GovernanceCorporate Governance Guidelines

 Chapter 5 Duties of the Board of Directors, Etc.

-(Form of corporate organs)
+(Form of corporate organ)

 Article 13